 The Nolan Partners Sport Industry Breakfast Club

-Welcome to the Nolan Partners Sport Industry Breakfast Club, the sport industry’s annual members club, hosting four content-led networking breakfasts over the course of the year.
-Each event features an interview with a leading figure from the world of sport and business and takes place at Bloomberg’s stunning central London headquarters.
+Welcome to the Nolan Partners Sport Industry Breakfast Club the sport industry’s annual members club, hosting four content-led networking breakfasts over the course of the year.
+Each event features an interview with a leading figure from the world of sport and business.

-- 20th March - Barry Hearn, Global Sports Promoter and Founder of Matchroom Sport.
-View highlights of Barry Hearn's appearance here.
+- Barry Hearn, Global Sports Promoter and Founder of Matchroom Sport.
+Watch highlights of Hearn's appearance here.

-For any further queries regarding the Nolan Partners Sport Industry Breakfast Club 2013, please contact Sophie on 0207 240 7700 or email firstname.lastname@example.org
+For any further queries regarding the Nolan Partners Sport Industry Breakfast Club, please contact Sophie on 0207 240 7700 or email firstname.lastname@example.org